LaVon Brazill: College career

-Brazill played college football at Ohio from 2007 to 2011 under head coach Frank Solich.
+Brazill played college football for the Ohio Bobcats from 2007 to 2011 under head coach Frank Solich.

 Professional career

+Indianapolis Colts

-He was selected in the sixth round with the 206th overall pick in the 2012 NFL Draft by the Indianapolis Colts.
+He was selected in the sixth round with the 206th overall pick in the 2012 NFL draft by the Indianapolis Colts.
 He caught his first career reception in a Week 1 loss to the Chicago Bears, on a 10-yard pass from fellow rookie Andrew Luck.
-Brazill caught his first touchdown, a 42-yarder against the Detroit Lions in a 35–33 win on December 2, 2012.
-On June 24, 2013, he was suspended for the first 4 games of the 2013 season for violating the substance policy.
+Brazill caught his first touchdown, a 42-yard reception against the Detroit Lions in a 35–33 win on December 2, 2012.
+On June 24, 2013, he was suspended for the first four games of the 2013 season for violating the substance policy.

 Brazill had his first multi-touchdown game against the Cincinnati Bengals on December 8, 2013.
-He recorded three catches for 53 yards and 2 touchdowns.
+He recorded three catches for 53 yards and two touchdowns.
 He had his first playoff multi-touchdown game in the AFC Divisional Game on January 11, 2014, against the New England Patriots.
 On July 3, 2014, Brazill was suspended indefinitely for his second violation of the substance policy.
 The Colts cut Brazill on July 11, 2014.